ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of showers and thunderstorms after 1am.
 Mostly cloudy.
 Low around 57, with temperatures rising to around 65 overnight.
-         South southeast wind 12 to 21 mph, with gusts as high as 35 mph.
-Chance of precipitation is 40%.<br></div>
+         South southeast wind 14 to 21 mph, with gusts as high as 35 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>A chance of rain showers before 1pm, then showers and thunderstorms.
+         <h3>Wednesday</h3>Showers and thunderstorms likely before 5pm, then showers and thunderstorms.
 Some of the storms could be severe.
-Mostly cloudy, with
+Mostly cloudy,
-         a high near 80.
+         with a high near 80.
 South southwest wind around 24 mph, with gusts as high as 47 mph.
-Chance of precipitation is 90%.<br></div>
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">